 The suitability assessment covers a Customer's knowledge and experience, financial situation and investment objectives, when the Bank is requested to provide Services in Financial Instruments which include Investment Advice\ and/ or Portfolio Management.
-If the Customer is categorised as Retail Client or Professional Client, and services requested to be offered are Investment Advice and/or Portfolio Management, the Bank will request the Customer to provide such information to enable the Bank to assess the Customer's ability to understand and financially undertake the relevant risks or loss associated with the Services or Financial Instruments requested (Suitability Test via the completion of the relevant Bank's questionnaires).
+If the Customer is categorised as Retail Client or Professional Client, and services requested to be offered are Investment Advice and/or Portfolio Management, the Bank will request the Customer to provide such information to enable the Bank to assess the Customer's ability to understand and financially undertake the relevant risks or loss associated with the Services or Financial Instruments requested (Suitability Test).
 Nevertheless, the depth and detail of the required information are subject to the proportionality principle.
 For example the information requested can vary depending on the complexity, risks and structure of the financial instrument and/or on the nature and extent of the Service provided.